 February 22nd…“WHAT WAS THE BIGGEST PROBLEM YOU REMEMBER HAVING IN JUNIOR HIGH SCHOOL?”

 Looking up from her desk, the brilliant smile of Mrs. Pat Smith (Junior High School Secretary) gave both Mom and I a sense of a warming welcome into this new world of education that would become my alma mater for the next five years.
-Pat Smith, with her dear soul of godly womanhood, made us both feel “at home” already as she began to get me registered for the Fall 8th Grade classes of the 1967-68 school year.
+With a maternal sweetness, Pat Smith, that dear soul of godly womanhood, made us both feel “at home” already as she began to get me registered for the Fall 8th Grade classes of the 1967-68 school year.
 Comfort flooded this scared young teenager’s spirit because now I knew that there was going to be a refuge in this dear person that I could go to for answers anytime I needed.
-All I had to do was pull open that squeaky office door and find that kindred spirit in the smiling kindness of our Secretary, Mrs. Pat Smith.
+All I had to do was pull open that squeaky office door and find that kindred spirit in the smiling kindness of our Junior High School Secretary, Mrs. Smith.
 I felt then, and still do today, that our loving Lord had placed one of His “angels” to greet, set at ease and encourage my soul in the bodily form of this precious lady whom I still count as a dearest friend of this Norwegian Farmer’s Son.

 2 thoughts on “Norwegian Farmer’s Son…February 22nd”

 LikeLiked by 1 person

 They SURE WERE, Sibby!!!
 Pat and Ralph were gems!
 Not that they didn’t have their own personal struggles, like us all, but their heart intent was soooo good!!!